sysread/fnord/README.md

 # TODO
 - output formatted markdown results from `ask`
 - mitigate owl's bs; this thing is chincy af
-- we have GOT to come up with something bettern than Owl; it has SO many visual glitches, especially when there are many steps
+- I have GOT to come up with something bettern than Owl; it has SO many visual glitches, especially when there are many steps
 - restore progress display in indexer subcommand
 - nested tasks in tui
 - abstract agents out into a behaviour
   - support for tool calls
   - support for "accumulator" agents
-- git archaeology agent and tool
+- user-configurable system prompt for a given project